-The first step in environmental treatment is to the remove any sharp or rough metal or wood that can cut, scrap or abrade skin.
+The first step in environmental treatment is to remove any sharp or rough metal or wood that can cut, scrape or abrade skin.
 Fencing, trees, alleyways, chutes, halters, grooming equipment and tack used with horses can be sources of ringworm.
 Many products are labeled to treat ringworm in the environment, but several recent studies have shown they are not effective in barns and outside areas.
-These products were "proved" using a test tube or ringworm organisms and not in real world situations.
+These products were "proved" using a test tube or ringworm organisms and not in real-world situations.

 On farms many areas have organic material that protects ringworm organisms.
 It is important to remove as much of this material as possible by scrubbing with detergents and/or pressure washing.
 Steam pressure washing is better but does not consistently kill ringworm.
 After cleaning the areas, a few disinfectants have been shown to be effective.
 Household bleach used at concentrations of at least 1:32 (1/2 cup per gallon of water) is the most available option.
 Other effective products include Virkon-S (a detergent-peroxide-based product) and an accelerated hydrogen peroxide such as the Rescue line of products.
 An environmental spray containing enilconazole was also found to be effective.
 Any potentially contaminated area should be thoroughly sprayed and may even need repeat treatments.